hyphacoop/ics-testnets/game-of-chains-2022/strange/README.md

 ## Endpoints

 * **p2p persistent peers : `595923e093cbe11dea4f816b48e87691a614a964@34.82.58.71:26656,595923e093cbe11dea4f816b48e87691a614a964@34.145.117.181:26656`**
-* These peers represent the `strangelove-coordinator`validator.
+* These peers represent the `strangelove`validator.
 We are accepting `250` inbound peeers, but please consider sharing your peers in discord, or create a PR to [`peers.txt`](peers.txt)

 * Please keep in mind that any validator that does not come online after 67% of the voting power is up and running, is likely to be slashed for downtime, potentially resulting in being jailed (the `signed_blocks_window` parameter is set to `8640`).